The Best Homemade Zucchini Bread Recipe (Moist, Easy, and Foolproof)

 Scale

-• 1 package instant vanilla pudding mix, 3.4 oz box, dry mix only, do not prepare
+• 1 package instant vanilla pudding mix, 3.4 oz box, dry mix only, not prepared

 • 1 tsp baking soda